max-p-value/Foundations/constitution.md

 # Constitution.md

-## I’m building for my personal freedom.
+## I’m building a startup for my personal freedom.

 **Freedom to say what the fuck I want to say.**
 Freedom from gatekeepers — no begging for funding, promotions, permission, or praise.